Is There Stamp Duty On Commercial Property?

 You can reduce your SDLT rate to a great extent by using these SDLT reliefs.

-• Property transfer between companies
+• A property transfer between companies

 • Charities Relief